lo-th/phy/README.md

 ## Todo

-Add character support, add more demos, fixe joint, vehicle...
+Add more demos, fixe joint, vehicle...

 ## About